riferrei/pacman-with-elasticsearch/README.md

 Once you have an account, log in to Elastic Cloud and create a new deployment:

-- 1) Click on the `Create deployment` button from the home UI.
+1. Click on the `Create deployment` button from the home UI.
-- 2) Select `Elastic Stack` as the pre-configured solution.
+2. Select `Elastic Stack` as the pre-configured solution.
-- 3) Select `Memory Optimized` as the hardware profile.
+3. Select `Memory Optimized` as the hardware profile.
-- 4) Under `Deployment settings` click on the `Expand` button.
+4. Under `Deployment settings` click on the `Expand` button.
-- 5) Select the `Cloud provider` and `Region` where you want to store the data.
+5. Select the `Cloud provider` and `Region` where you want to store the data.

      **Note**: Keep in mind that whatever you select here will also dictate where the game will be installed.

-- 6) In the bottom of the page click on the `Customize` button.
+6. In the bottom of the page click on the `Customize` button.
-- 7) Under the data node section, click on `User settings override`.
+7. Under the data node section, click on `User settings override`.
-- 8) Paste the following content in the `User settings override` box.
+8. Append the following content in the `User settings override` box.
      ```yaml
      http.cors.enabled : true
      http.cors.allow-origin : "*"
      http.cors.allow-methods : OPTIONS, HEAD, GET, POST, PUT, DELETE
      http.cors.allow-headers : "*"
      ```
-- 9) Finally click on the button `Create deployment` on the bottom of the page.
+9. Click on the button `Create deployment` on the bottom of the page.
+10. Take note of the `elastic` deployment credentials.
+You'll need it later.

 ## 2. Deploying the Game in the Cloud Provider